mjordan/islandora_workbench_docs/docs/development_guide.md

 ## Running tests

 While developing code for Islandora Workbench, you should run tests frequently to ensure that your code hasn't introduced any regression errors.
-Workbench is a farily large and complex application, and has many configuration settings.
+Workbench is a fairly large and complex application, and has many configuration settings.
 Even minor changes in the code can break things.

 1. To run unit tests that do not require a live Islandora instance:
     * Unit tests in `tests/unit_tests.py` (run with `python tests/unit_tests.py`)